-The Department of Epidemiology at the Brown University School of Public Health will offer a $1000 travel scholarship to support a student or postdoc to give an oral presentation at the annual SER meeting in June 2023 in Portland, Oregon.
+The Department of Epidemiology at the Brown University School of Public Health will offer a $1000 travel scholarship to support a student or postdoc to give an oral presentation at the annual SER meeting in June 2024 in Austin, Texas.
 The winner of the travel scholarship must be an SER member at the time of the meeting.
 The scholarship is named in honor of the Founding Chair of Brown’s Department of Epidemiology, Dr. Stephen L Buka.

 To apply, eligible individuals must submit an application through the general SER Student and Postdoc Travel Scholarship program.
 See eligibility requirements on the submission page for applying.